-Objectives and Expectations
+The Course - its Objectives and Expectations

 In accord with university student learning objectives, the student in this course will understand and appreciate the methods and issues of science and technology.
-To this end, the student in this course will: learn the philosophical and historical foundations of modern science; better understand the scientific method in a variety of situations and demonstrate an ability to interpret the results of experiments as a way of better understanding natural phenomena in several disciplines of science, including chemistry, physics, astronomy, geology, ecology, and biology; understand major scientific issues facing modern society, including the impact of human activity on our planet; and acquire detailed knowledge of basic principles, laws, and theories of modern science.
+To this end, the student in this course will: (1) learn the philosophical and historical foundations of modern science; (2) better understand the scientific method in a variety of situations and demonstrate an ability to interpret the results of experiments as a way of better understanding natural phenomena in several disciplines of science, including chemistry, physics, astronomy, geology, ecology, and biology; (3) understand major scientific issues facing modern society, including the impact of human activity on our planet; and (4) acquire detailed knowledge of basic principles, laws, and theories of modern science.

-Academic honesty and student conduct policy: Students are referred to the University Bulletin and Tiger Cub for the university-wide academic honesty policy and its enforcement.
-Students should consult a new version of the Tiger Cub or look on-line at the main AU web page for the classroom conduct policy adopted in 2003, as amended.
+Academic honesty and student conduct policy: Students are referred to the University Bulletin and the Student Policy eHandbook for the university-wide academic honesty policy and its enforcement.
+Students should consult the Student Policy eHandbook for the classroom conduct policy.
 Students in this class are expected to follow these rules exactly.
-Further, your instructor reserves the right to enforce any reasonable additional honesty and conduct rules that may not be specifically covered in official documents or in this syllabus.
-Students should be guided by their conscience and a sense of what is fair to others in classroom activities.
-If a warning is given to a student about honesty or conduct, he or she should expect no other second chance to correct his/her behavior.
+Further, your instructor reserves the right to enforce any reasonable additional honesty and conduct rules that may or may not be specifically covered in official documents or in this syllabus.
+Students should be guided by their conscience and a sense of what is fair to others regarding actions in the classroom.
+If a warning is given to a student about honesty or conduct, a Concepts student should expect no other second chance to correct his/her behavior.
 The instructor reserves the right to expel any student who continues to cause a disturbance after being warned of his behavior.
 Students are expected to be particularly respectful of the fact that we are meeting in an auditorium and therefore their behavior is especially important to maintaining a reasonable learning and testing environment.
-Using cell phones for calls, texts, or games during class is strictly forbidden – TURN YOUR CELL PHONES OFF DURING CLASS AND EXAMS.
+Using cell phones for calls, texts, or games during class is strictly forbidden – TURN YOUR CELL PHONES, LAPTOPS, iPADS, etc. OFF DURING CLASS LECTURES AND DURING EXAMS.

-Unfortunately, many students take a class like this and never say a word to the instructor.
+Unfortunately, many students take a class like Concepts and never say a word to the instructor.
 Concepts instructors encourage each of you to see them at some point during the term (but, please, not all of you during the last week of classes!).
 Please note that instructors (lecture and laboratory) frequently send E-MAIL TO THE ENTIRE CLASS using the official AU email system (which goes automatically to your AU email account).
-It is university policy that such e-mail is an “official medium” of communication with classes and anything that your instructor sends to you this way has as much meaning and effect as if your instructor said it in class.
+It is university policy that such e-mail is an “official medium” of communication with students and anything that your instructor sends to you this way has as much meaning and effect as if your instructor said it in class.
 Therefore, you are expected to activate your university e-mail account, check it regularly (recommended three times weekly at least), adjust any “spam filter” so that emails titled “SCMH 1010 CLASS EMAIL” are received, and to make any necessary provisions for having class e-mails forwarded to any other accounts or devices you prefer to use.